NJIT-CS490-SP21/project2-jg785/README.md

 ## Issues & How I Solved them
 1. Had a lot of problems with the socket connection. - Did research and watched youtube videos.
 2. Logic for the board and player x and o. - Looked up methods online.
+3. Spectator login not showing when they log in. - Added spectator after they log in.